jlong5795/challenge-web/README.md

 - Use Redux to store the application's state and process any client-side network requests.
 - Links shared in the chat show an extracted metadata preview (page title, image, description/summary, or whatever you want).
 - In the client, show a list of all users who are logged in to the room.
-- Allow users to tag other users in their messages - you can decide how this looks/behaves.
+- Allow users to tag/mention other users in their messages - you can decide how this looks and behaves.

 ## Notes
 - The auth login can be email-only for simplicity.